 Casita offers a variety of student accommodation across the UK and finding the perfect place for you has never been easier.
 Most of our accommodation are fully furnished and well-equipped with storage space to store your belongings.
 But no matter what we do, we always leave extra space for students to use freely.
 Every individual has different needs that he wants to fulfil.
 Consider these creative storage hacks in order to save more space and create your home away from home at our Casita accommodation:

 The first thing that burdens students while moving is clothes.
-In order to get starting with organizing them, you need to consider what to fold and what to hang.
-You should hang dresses, blouses, trousers & dress pants, jackets, blazers, coats, skirts, and scarves.
+In order to get started with organizing them, you need to consider what to fold and what to hang.
+You should hang dresses, blouses, trousers and dress pants, jackets, blazers, coats, skirts, and scarves.
 You should fold t-shirts, knitwear, and jeans.
 Sportswear is to be folded as well.
 Considering having a hanging organizer to store your beddings and towels is great.
 Also, you can buy boxes to be put in the closet and store your foldable clothes separately.
 Label your boxes to find your stuff easily.

 Extra Tip: Store your purses/backpacks in the hanging organizer inside your wardrobe.

 Bedrooms hold most of your belongings, and if you did not organize it creatively, you will suffer from late mornings because of not finding the things that you need quickly.
 Extra rolling drawers will make your life much easier; notebook holders, hanging shelves, pouffes with storage, and bedside caddies will also be great assets.
 You can create more space wherever you want.
 You can store your belongings easily and find them fast as well.
 Most of Casita student accommodation comes with smart storage space, putting students’ needs in mind while designing the rooms, so make sure to pick those.
 Use your under-bed storage wisely, and buy extra boxes to store more stuff under your bed.